Paulo Centurión: Sol de América Formosa

 After 11 years, Centurión returned to his native province and rejoined the club that saw him make his debut, Sol de América, for the 2013–14 Torneo Argentino B season.

-He made his second debut with Sol de América on 22 September 2013 in Posadas, Misiones, against Asociación Ex Alumnos – 185th school.

-Sol de América had a good performance in the aforementioned tournament, where they finished first in their zone that and ended second in their group in the second phase.
+He made his second debut with Sol de América on 22 September 2013 in Posadas, Misiones.
+Sol de América had a good performance in the aforementioned tournament, where they finished first in their zone and ended second in their group in the next phase.
 They were eliminated in the third phase by Union Aconquija.

-At the end of the season, Centurión left the club to continue his career as a player in Guatemalan football.
+At the end of the season, Centurión left the club.
 His last match with Sol de América was against Club Fontana de Resistencia on 10 November 2013; Centurión's team won 3–0.

 Antigua Guatemala

-After 4 ½ years, Centurion returns to Guatemalan football, to the club Antigua GFC.
+After 4 ½ years, Centurion returns to Guatemalan football and joins Antigua GFC.
 He made his debut on 26 January 2014 in a 0–0 draw against Coban Imperial.

 On 23 February Centurión scored his first goal with the shirt of Antigua against Sacachispas; the match finished in a bulky 6–1 victory in favor of Antigua, and Centurión scored the second goal of the match shortly before halftime.
 His last official game was on 4 May against Deportivo Carchá.
 After 6 months Centurión left the Antigueñan club.

 Deportivo Coatepeque

-Shortly after leaving Antigua, another Guatemalan Club, Deportivo Coatepeque show interest in him and negotiate an offer.
-The club and the player both came into agreement and he officially signed in October 2014.
+Shortly after leaving Antigua, he joined another Guatemalan Club, Deportivo Coatepeque, in October 2014.

-The team was very committed to the topic of avoiding relegation since in those instances they occupied the last position in the standings.
-Beyond that Centurión always liked challenges and agreed to join with his other colleagues to try and fix the situation.

 He debuted in a 1–0 loss against Comunicaciones on 18 October 2014.

-As time passed he was starting to be considered a key player on and off the court; Therefore, on several occasions he wore the captain's armband, although he did not begin wearing it until the middle of Apertura tournament.
-At the end of that tournament, Paulo received several offers from other teams in the Guatemalan league.
+In the middle of the Apertura, he began to wear the captain's armband.
+Because of his good performances, he began to receive offers from other teams in Guatemala.
 However, he gave priority to Coatepeque since he was committed to helping the team avoid relegation.
 Results were improving with Centurión in the squad, but other teams weren't dropping points, and eventually the team was relegated.
 His last match for the club was against Comunicaciones on 18 April 2015, which ended in a 4–0 loss.